Model as a Service for Red Hat Demo Platform

 What LiteMaaS is, what problem it solves, and how it works.

-LiteMaaS (Model as a Service) is the AI model access platform for the Red Hat Demo Platform (RHDP).
-It provides workshop attendees, partners, and Red Hat engineers with a unified, governed interface to production-grade AI models hosted on OpenShift AI — without requiring each user to manage credentials, endpoints, or rate limits themselves.
+RHDP MaaS (Model as a Service) is the Red Hat Demo Platform's AI model access platform.
+It provides users with a unified, governed interface to production-grade AI models hosted on OpenShift AI — without requiring each user to manage credentials, endpoints, or rate limits themselves.

-At its core, LiteMaaS wraps the open-source LiteLLM proxy with a custom subscription and key management layer (the LiteMaaS backend and frontend), adding per-user API key lifecycle management, subscription approval workflows, usage analytics, and branding — all deployed natively on OpenShift.
+RHDP MaaS is built on top of LiteMaaS, an open-source platform developed by the Red Hat AI Services BU team.
+LiteMaaS wraps the open-source LiteLLM proxy with a subscription and key management layer — adding per-user API key lifecycle management, subscription approval workflows, usage analytics, and branding.
+RHDP uses and extends LiteMaaS to run its own MaaS infrastructure.

 Production deployment: The RHDP production instance runs at